tmedwards/sugarcube-2/docs/core/macros.md

 ### `<<- expression>>` {#macros-macro-hyphen}

-Outputs the result of the given expression.
+Outputs a string representation of the result of the given expression.
 This macro is functionally identical to [`<<print>>`](#macros-macro-print), save that it also encodes HTML special characters in the output.

 <p role="note" class="tip"><b>Tip:</b>
 If you only need to print the value of a TwineScript variable, then you may simply include it in your normal passage text and it will be printed automatically via the <a href="#markup-naked-variable">naked variable markup</a>.